Robert E. Cowherd

 Miller graduated from UMKC Law School in 2012, where he volunteered at the Kansas City Tax Clinic and was a Literary Editor of the UMKC Law Review.
 Miller joined Chapman and Cowherd, P.C. upon graduation from UMKC and successful completion of the Missouri Bar Exam.

 Miller handles general legal needs for clients while also specializing in criminal law, family law, workers’ compensation law, and landlord-tenant issues.
 Miller has successfully completed DWI detection and standardized field sobriety training and represents clients in DWI defense.
-Miller assists clients with protecting their Second Amendment rights, the drafting of National Firearms Act Trusts, and expunging their criminal record.
+Miller assists clients with protecting their Second Amendment rights, including the drafting of National Firearms Act Trusts.
+Miller can also assist individuals in expunging their criminal record.
 Miller is admitted to practice in the Eastern and Western Districts of Missouri, United States District Courts and has also assisted with and argued cases in front of the Missouri Court of Appeals.

 Miller is member of Chillicothe Rotary and Elks Club 656.
-Miller serves as a board member for North Missouri FCA, Hedrick Medical Center Foundation, Chillicothe Education Foundation, Main Street Chillicothe, and Chillicothe Area Christian Building, Nonprofit (formerly Chillicothe Habitat for Humanity, Inc.).
-Miller is active in the Missouri Bar and has served as the District 1 representative on the Young Lawyers Section (YLS) since 2014.
+Miller serves as a board member for North Missouri FCA, Hedrick Medical Center Foundation, Chillicothe Education Foundation, Main Street Chillicothe, Chillicothe Area Christian Builders (formerly Chillicothe Habitat for Humanity, Inc.), and is President of the Grand River Area YMCA Board of Directors.
+Miller is also active in the Missouri Bar and previously served as the District 1 representative on the Young Lawyers Section (YLS) from 2014 to 2018.

 Miller resides in Chillicothe with his wife and children.
-Miller’s hobbies include spending time with his family, golfing, and boating.
+Miller’s hobbies include spending time with his family, coaching youth sports, and boating.

 Lauren A. Horsman

 Lauren Horsman was born and raised in Chillicothe, Missouri.
 She graduated from the University of Missouri-Columbia School of Journalism, cum laude, in 2005 and graduated from the University of Missouri-Kansas City School of Law in 2008.
-In law school, Lauren was selected to the Order of the Barristers and managing editor of The Urban Lawyer.
-While in law school, Lauren was an intern at the Johnson County, Kansas District Attorney’s Office, where she prosecuted domestic violence cases, conducting numerous bench trials and her first jury trial.
+In law school, Lauren was selected to the Order of the Barristers and Managing Editor of The Urban Lawyer.
+While in law school, Lauren was an intern at the Johnson County, Kansas District Attorney’s Office, where she prosecuted domestic violence cases and conducted numerous bench trials, including her first jury trial.

-Lauren’s practice includes all aspects of the litigation process, including case strategy, motions practice, depositions, trials, and appeals.
-Lauren has a wide range of experience representing clients in contract disputes, commercial foreclosure and related actions, negligence actions, general business matters, drafting of wills and estates, land disputes, child custody, and criminal defense work.
-Lauren provides representation for all of her clients’ legal needs, with a practice primarily focused on civil litigation, estate planning, family law, and criminal defense.
+Lauren’s practice includes all aspects of the civil litigation process, including case strategy, motions practice, depositions, trials, and appeals.
+Lauren has a wide range of experience representing clients in dissolutions, paternity and custody actions, contract disputes, negligence actions, general business matters, drafting of wills and estates, and land disputes.
+In 2019, Lauren was appointed the Mercer County, Missouri Prosecuting Attorney by Governor Parson, a duty she discharges in addition to her civil law practice.
+Lauren provides representation for all of her clients’ legal needs, with a practice primarily focused on civil litigation, family law, and estate planning.